-First, you'll need to format the SD card as FAT32.
+First, you'll need to format the SD card as FAT.
 Insert the SD card into your SD card reader.
 Your SD card will now show up as a mounted drive on your computer.

-If you're on Windows, open up Explorer, locate the SD card, right-click it, and select Format from the context menu.
-Select the FAT32 option and click the Start button.
+Open up Explorer, locate the SD card, right-click it, and select Format from the context menu.
+Select the desired format and click the Start button.

-If you're on a Mac, open Disk Utility by navigating to Applications > Utilities > Disk Utility.
+Open Disk Utility by navigating to Applications > Utilities > Disk Utility.
 Select your SD card in the left pane.
-For Yosemite and older, navigate to the Erase tab, select MS-DOS (FAT) as the Format, give it a name, and click the Erase button.
-For El Capitan and newer, simply click the Erase button, Select MS-DOS (FAT) as the Format, give it a name, and click the Erase button.
+Click the Erase button, select the desired format, give it a name, and click the Erase button.
+For OS X Yosemite and older, you'll need to navigate to the Erase tab first.

-To do this, we'll use a third-party utility called ApplePi-Baker.
+To install RetroPie, we'll use a third-party utility called ApplePi-Baker.
 Download the most recent version and open the application.
 ApplePi-Baker requires SUDO (admin) access in order to read/write to your SD card.
-Therefore, you will be prompted to enter your OSX account password.
+Therefore, you will be prompted to enter your Mac account password.

 After opening the application, select your SD card in the left hand column.
-Then, click the "Restore Backup" button and select the (unzipped) RetroPie SD-Card Image (.IMG file) that you downloaded earlier.
+Then, click the "Restore Backup" button and select the (unzipped) RetroPie image (.IMG file) that you downloaded earlier.